Reparadocs/PolyProjects/README.md

 - Look into categories and skills
 - Posting Limit
 - User Register Form fill in with previous info*
-- Change Skill to Skills Needed*
 - Tabbed search and create project form*
+- Search Form should work*